Data management systems as the guiding authority in production and intralogistics

 Clear decision for companies with overall plant expertise

 No fewer than five driverless transport systems are in parallel operation at a renowned manufacturer in the dairy industry.
 They transport cheese from packaging to storage.
 The decision was consciously made in favor of an automation partner with established expertise in complete systems.
-In production, the high-performance layer palletizer already corresponds with the Trapo Transport Shuttle series (TTS) from TRAPO AG.
+In production, the high-performance layer palletizer already corresponds with the Trapo Transport Shuttle series (TTS) from TRAPO GmbH.
 And there were further reasons why the contract was awarded to the company based in Gescher-Hochmoor in Westphalia: The manufacturer has already had its own stainless steel production facility for over 50 years and specializes in the automation of high-care areas.
 In addition, TIM controls and monitors the automated processes between production and warehouse.
 Step by step, in addition to the palletizer and the TTS, third-party systems are also integrated into the sophisticated concept.

 The higher-level system acts both as a “traffic light circuit” and as a route manager so that the TTSs operate safely and efficiently alongside and with each other.
 In the process, the mobile transport systems replace rigid conveyor technology – for more flexibility and higher space utilization.
 The route manager manages the tasks, selects a free TTS, calculates the most favorable route and sends the TTS on its way.